AugustineLe0501/Matlab_UR3/README.md

 Step 5: Initialize Wrapper.
 * Command into Matlab terminal: "wrapper = Wrapper();"

+Step 6: Set the total time to run the traijectory
+* Command into Matlab terminal: "wrapper.SetToTalTime(time);"
+* Where "time" is in second.
+* The default time is 10 seconds

 Step 6: Send a trajectory.
 * Command into Matlab terminal: "wrapper.SendJointsPosition(q);"
 * Where "q" is a trajectory matrix(n,6).
-* n should be larger than 50.
 * Note: the first joints position must be near the current joint position of the robot.
-Command to Matlab terminal "wrapper.GetJointsPosition();" to get the current joint position of the robot.
+* Command to Matlab terminal "wrapper.GetJointsPosition();" to get the current joint position of the robot.

 Test the package:
 * Use the teach pendant to change the joints position into (69.3, -143.9, -95.9, -29.8, -87.2, 0) degree